rizwankareem006/youtube_trending/README.md

 5. Dislikes
 6. Comments

+## Task 8
+Find the videos which are popular in 4 or more countries with likes more than 1 million published between  01-09-2020 to 01-09-2021
+#### Note
+Output is grouped by common video id
+### Output columns
+1. video id
+2. country name
+3. number of likes

 ## Task 9
 Find the ratio of number of likes is to views, number of dislikes is to views and number of comments is to views on each category for all the countries and do a comparative study.